deprimus/Tale/SETUP.md

 - Dialog, transitions and others are affected by timeScale
     - those actions use `Time.deltaTime`.
 If you don't want them to be affected by the time scale, see the source code of each action and change `deltaTime` to `fixedDeltaTime`.
       An option could be added in the future to make it easier to change this.
 For now, change it manually.
+- When using `AVATAR_THEN_CANVAS_THEN_TEXT`, `AVATAR_THEN_CANVAS_TEXT` or `AVATAR_THEN_CANVAS`, the avatar animation doesn't play and it just fades in
+    - in this case, your canvas animation changes the alpha value of the canvas.
+This means that the canvas starts with an alpha value of `0`.
+      Therefore, the avatar animation still plays, but the avatar is invisible during the animation.
+After that, the canvas starts fading in, giving the illusion that the avatar animation doesn't play.
+      To fix this, simply change the canvas animation to something else.
+For example, if you have a panel, change the alpha value of that panel alone, and not the whole canvas.